Friday, May 1, 2026

 • Boris: Breakfast Quiche with Salmon-Artichoke Mozzarella

 The breakfast was excellent, and we enjoyed the omelette and the quiche.
-I think the omelet was superior.
+I think the Moonstone Beach Omelet was superior.

 After breakfast, we drove to see the Hearst Castle, about which I write in a separate blog post.
 We decided to visit the Elephant Seal Vista Point nearby.
 We found hundreds of seals in the sand, resting, fighting, and throwing sand on themselves.